Al Jolson: Legacy and influence

+Contrary to popular belief, Jolson's open Jewishness, including in The Jazz Singer, did not greatly weaken anti-semitism in the United States in the 1920s, with anti-semitism still remaining rampant in the country and Jolson and The Jazz Singer even being regarded as more an "exception" in a still largely anti-semitic environment rather than a sign that attitude towards Jews was greatly changing.

-However, Jolson's signature style, loud and passionate, was soon eclipsed by the cooler and more intimate style of the crooners, singers such as Bing Crosby and Frank Sinatra, who dominated the pop charts in the 1930s, 1940s, and 1950s.
+Jolson's signature style, loud and passionate, was soon eclipsed by the cooler and more intimate style of the crooners, singers such as Bing Crosby and Frank Sinatra, who dominated the pop charts in the 1930s, 1940s, and 1950s.
 While Jolson could and did croon, his basic style was formed in the era when a singer needed to project to the back of a theater with his own physical power; later singers who developed in the microphone era were freed from this constraint.
+However, his career would manage to be revitalized during his tours with the USO during World War II.

 People and places that have been influenced by Jolson include: